AWSandAzureandFullStackEngineer/auth-service-with-spring-boot/auth-service/README.md

 This documentation provides an overview of the `AuthRequest` and `AuthResponse` classes, their purpose, and field-level details.
 After creating these DTOs and adding the documentation, commit and push the updated `README.md` file to GitHub.
 Let me know if you’d like to proceed with implementing the service layer or any other part of the `auth-service`.
 ```

+## Repository Layer

+The repository layer is responsible for interacting with the database.
+In this project, we use Spring Data JPA to simplify CRUD operations on the `User` entity.

+### UserRepository

+The `UserRepository` interface provides database access for the `User` entity.

+**File Location**: `src/main/java/com/example/auth/repository/UserRepository.java`

+#### Purpose

+The `UserRepository` allows us to perform CRUD operations on `User` objects and provides a custom query to find users by their username.

+#### Methods

+- **`findByUsername(String username)`**: Fetches a user based on their username.

+### Testing the Repository Layer

+A test class `UserRepositoryTest` is provided to verify the functionality of the `UserRepository`.
+This uses the H2 in-memory database, making it lightweight and ideal for testing.

+#### Example Test Scenarios

+- **shouldFindUserByUsername**: Verifies that the `findByUsername` method retrieves a user when the username exists.
+- **shouldReturnEmptyIfUserNotFound**: Verifies that an empty result is returned if the username doesn’t exist in the database.

+These tests ensure that the repository interacts correctly with the database.